 When the temperature dips, turn to Ayurvedic wisdom to benefit from the wonderful health-giving gifts this season provides.

 In Ayurvedic tradition, wintertime is considered the healthiest season of the year.
 Why?
-A healthy, balanced digestion is the key to great overall health in Ayurveda, and winter is when your digestion is at its natural peak.
+A healthy, balanced digestion is the key to great overall health in Ayurveda — and your digestion is at its natural peak in winter.
 It's the one season of the year when all the doshas (energetic bioforces responsible for health) are in a state of perfect balance.

 Take advantage of the opportunities each season offers you to take your health into your own hands.

-By following Ayurveda’s Ritucharya guidance, you can take advantage of the opportunities each season offers you to take your health into your own hands.
+By following a few simple Ayurvedic rules (and the guidance of Ritucharya), you can take advantage of the opportunities each season offers you to take your health into your own hands.

-It's a happy coincidence that Thanksgiving, Christmas, Hanukkah, Kwanzaa, Diwali and so many other holidays happen during wintertime, as this is the season for indulging in heavier nourishing foods, including different types of meats, sweets (ideally made with organic ingredients) and hearty fare.
+Filling up with nourishing foods is a healthy winter habit arguably everyone can get behind.
+No wonder Thanksgiving, Christmas, Hanukkah, Kwanzaa, Diwali and so many other holidays happen during wintertime — it's the season for indulging in heavier, nourishing foods, including different types of meats, sweets (ideally those made with organic ingredients) and hearty fare.

-Enjoy delicious, seasonal foods like winter squash, pumpkins, fresh cheese (goat and mozzarella are great options), dates, all types of nuts, spiced milk, fruit you find at the farmer’s market, root vegetables, cauliflower, sweet potatoes and so on.
+Enjoy delicious, seasonal foods like winter squash, pumpkins, fresh cheese (goat and mozzarella are great options), dates, all types of nuts, spiced milk, winter fruit, root vegetables, cauliflower, sweet potatoes and so on.

 You can also consume hearty soups, stews and all types of other warm, cooked foods.
 One Ayurvedic lentil that is highly recommended for the winter season is called urad dal, which is colloquially referred to as “poor man’s meat” in India.
 This is because urad dal is heartier for your digestion than the average lentil.

-The digestive fire is the strongest during the wintertime, which is why you are also advised to behave like a squirrel, filling yourself up with nourishing foods that will strengthen your body for the entire year ahead.
+The digestive fire is the strongest during the wintertime.
+My advice?
+Behave like a squirrel, filling yourself up with nourishing foods that will strengthen your body for the entire year ahead.
 This is not the time of year to fast or diet.
-In fact, ancient Ayurvedic texts warn about the danger of skipping meals during this time of the year.
+In fact, ancient Ayurvedic texts warn about the danger of skipping meals during this season.
 Doing so can cause vata dosha (one of the three bioforces of the body that is responsible for the maximum number of diseases) to become imbalanced.

 Eat to your heart’s desire, but make sure you are able to digest what you eat.
-Translation: Make sure you're able to easily eliminate solid stools once or twice daily, ideally early in the morning.
+Translation: You're able to easily eliminate solid stools once or twice daily, ideally early in the morning.

 Winter is also the "safest" time of year for a relatively healthy person to enjoy a glass of wine without experiencing the different dosha disturbances associated with drinking alcohol.
 Try to drink once your beverage has reached room temperature, so go for bold reds over chilled champagne.

-In the summer, vata dosha is naturally high in the atmosphere, which, along with the heat of the sun, wears and tears down your physical body.
-So if you tend to suffer from seasonal affective disorder (and even if you don’t), make wintertime the season to plan a tropical holiday vacation.
+In the summer, vata dosha is naturally high in the atmosphere, which, along with the heat of the sun, wears down your physical body.
+If you tend to suffer from seasonal affective disorder (and even if you don’t), make wintertime the season to plan a tropical vacation.

-Also, because of the enhanced digestive capacity you have in winter, you get hungrier and naturally eat more food.
-This gives you more physical strength to travel, exercise and enjoy sex.
+Also, because of the enhanced digestive capacity you have in winter, you may get hungrier and naturally eat more food.
+This can give you more physical strength to travel and exercise.
 It is also thought to be the best time to get married and conceive.
-The theory: winter is recommended as the best time to reproduce because the health of both prospective parents at the time of conception is one of the main factors for creating a healthy and happy child.
+The theory: Winter is recommended as the optimal time to reproduce because the health of both prospective parents at the time of conception is one of the main factors for creating a healthy and happy child.
 So rejoice — and get busy!